-The requirements in this section apply to operators who chose to implement an alt-FEMP work practice instead of the work practice stated in section 8.10.2.
-The AER may permit innovative and science-based alternatives to the fugitive emissions management program prescribed in section 8.10.2.
+The AER may permit innovative and science-based alternatives to the fugitive emissions management program prescribed in sections 8.10.2 and 8.10.3.
 Alternative programs may incorporate the use of various technologies such as unmanned aerial vehicles, vehicle-mounted sensors, and continuous monitoring devices to detect, track, repair, and report fugitive emissions.

-- 1) To be considered an acceptable alternative fugitive emissions management program (alt-FEMP), a duty holder must choose an emission detection technology that has a minimum detection threshold (MDT) with a probability of detection (PoD) of at least ninety per cent (MDT 90%PoD), established by documented results of field-controlled release testing, and peer reviewed by a qualified person, for the application of the alt-FEMP work practice. - 2) To obtain approval for an acceptable alternative fugitive emission management program (alt-FEMP) where the emission detection does not have a documented MDT of 90%PoD that was established by a qualified person from a third party, the following must be submitted for review and approval from AER: - i) the rationale and supporting justification for selecting the technology - ii) the assumed MDT of 90%PoD - iii) the risks associated with the technology - iv) the adjusted alt-FEMP work practice to manage the risks
+- 1) To be considered an acceptable alternative fugitive emissions management program (alt-FEMP), a duty holder must choose an emission detection technology that has a documented minimum detection threshold (MDT) with a probability of detection (PoD) of at least ninety per cent (MDT 90%PoD), established by a qualified person from a third party, for the alt-FEMP work practice. - 2) To obtain approval for an acceptable alternative fugitive emission management program (alt-FEMP) where the emission detection does not have a documented MDT of 90%PoD that was established by a qualified person from a third party, the following must be submitted for review and approval from AER: - i) the rationale and supporting justification for selecting the technology - ii) the assumed MDT 90%PoD - iii) the risks associated with the technology - iv) the adjusted alt-FEMP work practice to manage the risks

-An alt-FEMP work practice describes how, when, where, and at what frequency an emission detection technology is applied to detect emissions and identify sites for emission detection followup.
+An alt-FEMP work practice describes how, when, where, and at what frequency an emission detection technology is applied to detect emissions and identify sites for emission detection follow-up.